 Da Nang is a relatively compact City, with the airport contained within the City limits.
 You can pretty much walk its entirety in a couple of hours and from the Centre to the Airport in around 30 minutes.
-(In fairness you could also not be a stingy B*****d and get a cab pretty cheaply, however I’d spent the previous week lulling around in my hammock in An Bang eating Cornettos and drinking “Bia Hoi” with a group of Aussies, so decided that the extra exercise wouldn’t go a-miss!)
+(In fairness you could also not be as stingy as me and get a cab pretty cheaply, however I’d spent the previous week lulling around in my hammock in An Bang eating Cornettos so I decided that the extra exercise wouldn’t go a-miss!)

 You can also pick up complimentary Street Maps and walking guides of Da Nang from inside the airport.

 It was pretty refreshing to spend some time in Da Nang after the incredibly touristy atmosphere of Hoi An.
 It felt like I was back in the real Vietnam again – the food was incredible and I could walk a few feet without people trying to scam me or sell me some tat.
 Hurrah!

 In all honesty, there isn’t a huge amount to do within the City itself – I wouldn’t say make a specific visit, but if you have a spare half a day whilst travelling the coast of Vietnam, it’s worth popping by.
 You may find yourself pleasantly surprised.

 Perhaps one of the most iconic images of Da Nang is its Dragon Bridge – a pretty unique structure in itself, but I was even more fascinated when I passed it again on my return journey after Dinner and found that the bridge was illuminated with an ever-changing array of colours.